openebs-archive/openebs-docs/docs/scheduler.md

 #### **Scheduling data plane pods**

-Now you can modify the configuration data plane pods as below.
+Now you can modify the configuration for data plane pods as below.

 **Update the NODE_SELECTOR for storage target and storage replica**